 Design briefs are important because they help to:

 Also, remember that no brief is ever “perfect”.
 Regardless of what you put down, there will always be a little room for interpretation.
-When handing a designer or team a brief, make sure to walk them through it and cover all aspects in order to start that rapport and answer any uncertainties.
+When handing a designer or team a brief to start working from, make sure to walk them through it and cover all aspects in order to start that rapport and answer any uncertainties.
 Again, the more clear your brief, the less guessing your designers will have to do.

 Now that we understand a bit more about what design briefs are and why they’re important, let’s dive into the anatomy of a solid creative design brief.

-This is a detailed outline of the project, including:
+This is a detailed outline of the project which includes the following elements:

 Whether or not you have a design background, you can always find ways to describe what you want with visual references and links to examples when applicable.
-Be specific and detailed in the scope!
+Be specific and detailed in the scope so designers know what the starting point is and what is available to them to complete their work!

 What is the intended outcome of the project?
 Is it to increase conversions on a particular page?
 Maybe you want to generate buzz.